fedecastellaro/kissFFT-Adaptation-for-ESP32/README.md

-# kissFFT Adaptation for the ESP32 microcontroller
+# kissFFT Adaptation for the ESP32 or any other microcontroller
 This is a personal adaptation for the ESP32 microcontroller of the well known kissFFT library.

 # FFTProcessor Class